tianhaoyao/teamO/README.md

 Try inputting 10 League of Legends summoner names in, separated by commas.
 If you are not familiar with League of Legends, here is a sample input you can do:
 `mimai, nanawo, zestbed, purehoney, bosnia, chasoll, vilhatarn, lower slower, jagasaki, rodagra1`

+## What does the results mean?

+These are the teams that my algorithm divides these players into (blue and red).
+It tries to create a balanced match so that both teams have an equal chance of winning.

 # Introduction

 React Webapp that divides summoners into even teams, deployed with AWS Amplify & Heroku.
 Frontend using Material-UI.
 Backend using Node, Express, MongoDB/Mongoose.
 Calls Riot-API.
 Uses Redux to keep states for players.